-We responded by treating to call the pack back into the reserve.
-As dogs do, they decided to rather move north and into Mozambique which was an even worse scenario as we have no control of events there and one particular section has a very high number of snares laid out.
-When the pack finally returned to Tembe it was without one of the yearlings and two other dogs were badly snared including the alpha male.
+We responded by trying to call the pack back into the reserve.
+As dogs do, they decided to rather move north and into Mozambique.
+This was an even worse scenario as we have no control of events there and one particular section has a very high number of snares laid out.
+When the pack finally returned to Tembe, it was without one of the yearlings and two other dogs were badly snared including the alpha male.

-Luckily the dogs decided to den inside the reserve on the northern boundary which gave us the opportunity to dart those that needed work done.
+Luckily the dogs decided to den inside the reserve on the northern boundary, which gave us the opportunity to dart those that needed work done.
 We removed the snare from the alpha male and the one yearling.
-We managed to re-collar the alpha male with an anti-snare collar provided by Wildlife ACT (which has proven very successful in giving the dogs a fighting chance when caught in a snare).
+We managed to re-collar the alpha male with an anti-snare collar provided by Wildlife ACT.
+This has proven very successful in giving the dogs a fighting chance when caught in a snare.
 We also replaced a malfunctioning collar on Clarke – which was anti-snare too from Wildlife ACT.

-Once the pups were a little larger they returned to Mozambique (which is lion free) and appeared to avoid the high snare area, but recently the entire pack returned to the park and we have found two more dogs, Cilla and Cass, had been snared, and Cooper was missing.
+Once the pups were a little larger they returned to Mozambique (which is free of Lions) and appeared to avoid the high snare area, but recently the entire pack returned to Tembe.
+Yet we found that two more dogs, Cilla and Cass, had been snared, and Cooper was missing.

 Text by Clinton Wright